turnerluke/ML-algos/gradient_descent/writeup.md

 ![General Polynomial Model](https://github.com/turnerluke/ML-algos/blob/main/gradient_descent/Equ2.png)
 **Equation 2:** *The general polynomial model used in this analysis.*

 For simplicity, we'll keep these equations in matrix form.
 Doing so presents our new model in **Equation 3** with the X matrix structure presented in **Equation 4**.
+Notice that yhat has size (n,), beta has size (m,), and X has size (n, m).

 ![Matrix Form](https://github.com/turnerluke/ML-algos/blob/main/gradient_descent/Equ3.png)
 **Equation 3:** *The matrix form of our model.*